Ehc1000/Race-Walking-Data-Visualization/README.md

 ## Prerequisites

-Install [wkhtmltodpf](https://wkhtmltopdf.org/downloads.html) and add its bin folder to your path.
+First install [wkhtmltodpf](https://wkhtmltopdf.org/downloads.html) and add its bin folder to your path.

-## Running the application

-First, use pip to install the dependencies.
+Then, use pip to install the dependencies.

 ```shell script
 pip install -r requirements.txt
 ```

+## Running the application

-Then simply spin up the web server.
+Spin up the web server with the following command:

 ```shell script
 python app.py
 ```

-View the application now running on [http://localhost:5000](http://localhost:5000).
+You can view the application now running on [http://localhost:5000](http://localhost:5000).

 ## Coding Guidelines